Chris Resop: Boston Red Sox

 Resop signed a minor league deal with the Boston Red Sox in January 2014.
 On April 1, 2014, he was assigned to AAA Pawtucket Red Sox.
 He was released on July 1, 2014.

 Real estate career

 After his retirement from baseball, Resop became involved in the real estate industry, initially working as an agent for William Raveis Real Estate in 2014.
 In 2017 he helped establish a new division of the company in Naples, Florida.
 This included a concierge service for professional athletes that are recently traded and new to their team's city.
 The division was named the Sports + Entertainment Division, and in 2019 Resop became the first official realtor of the Boston Red Sox.
 He then started his own company The Resop Team, which he runs with his wife Kara.
 Resop is the company's Managing Director.
 Later, he became the Managing Partner of The Agency in Naples, Florida, a boutique brokerage specializing in luxury real estate.
+In April 2025, Resop represented the buyer in the sale of a Port Royal estate in Naples, Florida, for $85 million, which set a new record for the highest-priced residential property ever sold in Collier County.